 I can’t close this reflection without posing the question: what’s the matter?
 Jesus does not give parables fortuitously, there’s always something he wants his public to reflect about.
 Indeed, there’s an issue here too.
 People have created an idol for themselves.

 They have fashioned God into their own image: an intolerant, judging and selective God who should like a certain group of people and hate others.
-It’s an image of God as businessman who goes about making transactions, he drops something onto your lap only if you give him something -nothing is free.
+It’s an image of God like a businessman who goes about making transactions; he drops something onto your lap only if you give him something -nothing is free.
 Such idolatrous image of God, I regret to say, may be there among us too.
-The parable challenges us, each one of us, to discover the God of Jesus which will enable us to move forward on our Lenten journey.
+The parable challenges us, each one of us, to discover the God of Jesus which who enable us to move forward on our Lenten journey.

 It’s God the father of two sons